Posts

 Image

 See the related video here: https://youtu.be/R3NExV6nl7Y?si=fokbA8Y0mNDNjktL The more I do this, the more I realize how subjective mental health progress really is.
 The definition of your optimal state of health depends very much on your current state and your environment.
 This post posits a general definition of an optimal mental health state and optimal environment, while recognizing that many people can only hope to achieve the best state in sub-optimal environments, and gives examples of treatment courses.
 An optimal state for humans would be characterized by high frontal lobe brain activity.
 This means a state of high awareness of the past, present, and future (no need to avoid thoughts or memories), coupled with low stress activation (low anxiety about the things within awareness).
-There would be high ability to relate to and cooperate with other humans, and it would be enjoyable.
+There would be high ability to relate to and cooperate with other humans, and it would be generally enjoyable.
 Critical thinking, creativity, and problem solving skills would be sharp.
-All emotions would...
+All emot...